stonepros/stone/doc/dev/developer_guide/tests-integration-tests.rst

 How integration tests are run
 -----------------------------

-Given that - as a new Ceph developer - you will typically not have access to the `Sepia lab`_, you may rightly ask how you can run the integration tests in your own environment.
+Given that - as a new Stone developer - you will typically not have access to the `Sepia lab`_, you may rightly ask how you can run the integration tests in your own environment.